alexhokl/notes/vim.md

 - <kbd>esc</kbd> to normal mode
 - `:wq` to save and exit
+- `:xa` to save all files and exit
 - <kbd>ctrl</kbd><kbd>p</kbd> to invoke fuzzy file search (in normal mode)
 - <kbd>V</kbd> to select a line visually
 - `:Maps` to search for a configured mapping